pzhaojohnson/rnacanvas.boxes/README.md

 ### `static bounding()`

-Bounding boxes can also be created for collections of box-like objects.
+Boxes can also be created bounding a collection of box-like objects.

 ```javascript
 // some SVG elements